IcyStarFrost/Lambda-Players/README.md

 *stucktimes is a variable that holds how many times the Lambda Player got stuck within the last 10 seconds + now*

 Called when a Lambda Player gets stuck.
 This hook can be used to make a custom unstuck function.
 Return "stop" to make the Lambda Player give up in their path or return "continue" to make the Lambda Player continue down their path

+### `LambdaOnNoclip( Entity lambda, Bool DesiredState )`
+### Server-Side

+Called when a Lambda Player wants to change their NoClip state.
+If DesiredState = true, the Lambda Player wants to noclip.
+If false, the Lambda Player wants to exit noclip.
+Return true to completely block the event